Cvanduse/myCRMA-web/content/english/sections/services.md

 ---
 title: "Our Services"
-description: "Transform your business with our comprehensive Salesforce solutions"
+description: "Transform your business with our comprehensive Salesforce solutions.
+From new Sales and Service Cloud implementations to custom development, integrations, data migration, training, and ongoing optimization, we design every engagement around your goals, processes, and tech stack.
+Whether you're a financial institution, mortgage lender, non-profit, or telecom/call center organization, our team helps you scale smarter with a CRM that's easier to manage today and ready for tomorrow."
 label: "Services"
 enable: true
 services: